nj-ramadhan/trb-dsk-pykivy-visual-inspection-app/README.md

-# Window Tint Meter
+# Entry Gate and Play Detector
- Desktop application for Window Tint Meter
+ Desktop application for Entry Gate and Play Detector

 ## for Windows OS
 Install git for windows